Rosiee7/Hotel-Management/README.md

 Features:
- -Registration to the system
+- Registration to the system
- -Granting annual permissions by profile by manager or employee
+- Granting annual permissions by profile by manager or employee
 - check In
 - Book room
 - Manage room & room type
-Receive room
+- Receive room
-Workers management
+- Workers management
-Receiving specific customer information
+- Receiving specific customer information
-Displaying information about the hotel guests
+- Displaying information about the hotel guests
-Checkout & print invoice
+- Checkout & print invoice